SMOLKEYS/bundles/README.md

 Changes the text to something else cursed.

-v8 log:
-- eeeeeee lets commit v9
-- also planning to reuse the releases tab below
+Go to the [Releases](http://github.com/SMOLKEYS/bundles/releases) tab for logs!

 # Also check out: